Usher (musician): 2010–2011: Raymond v. Raymond and Versus

 The first single from the album, "DJ Got Us Fallin' In Love", was released to iTunes on July 13, 2010, and sent to radio on July 20, 2010.
 Due to strong digital sales the song debuted at number nineteen on the Billboard Hot 100.
 The song became the fourth highest debut on the Billboard Hot 100 of his career, behind 1997's "Nice & Slow" at number nine, 1998's "My Way" at eight, and 2010's "OMG" at number fourteen.
 Since its release, it has gained international success, peaking in the top 5 in the United States, Australia, and New Zealand.
 It reached the top 10 in Canada and Europe.
 It reached number-nine on the Billboard Hot 100 in its third week of release, and became the first time Usher has had two top-ten hits on the Billboard Hot 100 at the same time since his album Confessions.
 It also became Usher's sixteenth Billboard Hot 100 top-ten hit of his career.
 The second single, Hot Tottie, reached number nine on the Hot R&B/Hip-Hop Songs chart and number twenty-one on the Billboard Hot 100.

 Usher appeared at the 2010 MTV Video Music Awards on September 12, 2010.
 He then performed at the 2010 American Music Awards on November 21, 2010, and also won the awards for Male Soul/R&B artist and Favorite Soul/R&B album for his album Raymond v.
 Raymond.
 According to Rap-Up.com, Usher started working on his next studio album, again teaming up with long-time collaborator Rico Love.
 The OMG Tour began in November 2010 and ended on June 1, 2011.
 On February 6, 2011, Usher also made an appearance in the Super Bowl XLV halftime show to sing his song "OMG" with The Black Eyed Peas' singer will.i.am.

 On September 8, 2011, Usher appeared on Romeo Santos' second single "Promise" from his debut studio album Formula, Vol. 1.
 The song was his first number-one on the Billboard Latin Songs chart.
 A month later, on October 7, Sony Music, which was a parent company to the RCA Music Group, confirmed the consolidation of Usher's previous labels, Jive, and Arista, along with J Records.
-Following the consolidation of the three labels, Usher (and various other artists previously signed to the three aforementioned labels) will release future musical material under RCA Records.
+Following the consolidation of the three labels, Usher (and various other artists previously signed to the three aforementioned labels) were deferred to release planned material for RCA Records.